Learn from home

 Choose a 30-minute online session on the booking page and use the code FREE-TRIAL at checkout.

-I will assess your current level, discuss your goals, and recommend the lesson length and weekly structure that fit best.
+I will ask about your experience, goals, and schedule, then recommend a lesson length and weekly structure.

 Online lesson questions

-Here are a few of the most common questions I hear before someone books.
+Here are a few practical questions I often hear before someone books a trial.

 Are online violin lessons good for beginners?

 Yes.
-Beginners often do very well online because lessons can move at a calm, focused pace.
-I use clear demonstrations and weekly practice targets so you always know exactly what to do.
+Beginners can do very well online when the lesson is clear, calm, and paced carefully.
+I use demonstrations, visual corrections, and simple weekly practice targets so you know exactly what to do between lessons.

 Can children learn violin online?